LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/Values/PrimitiveTypes.md

 float     32                varies
 double    64                varies

-The compiler allocates memory space for each variable or constant according to its data type.
+The compiler allocates memory space for a variable or constant according to its data type.
-Every data type has a range of values.

 Under Java, the ranges of the integer types do not depend on the machine on which you will be running the Java code.